Updated on 3/6/2023

 FACT: Bulimia nervosa affects people of all genders.
-In fact, studies show us that the population most at risk for eating disorders in general are those who belong to the transgender community (2).
-Cisgender men are also increasingly at risk for eating disorders, and gay men are also disproportionately impacted by these illnesses (3).
+In fact, studies show us that the population most at risk for eating disorders in general are those in the transgender community (2).
+Cisgender men are also increasingly at risk for eating disorders like bulimia and gay men are also disproportionately impacted by these illnesses (3).

 MYTH: Self-induced vomiting is the only compensatory behavior that clinicians and family members should be on the lookout for when diagnosing someone with bulimia nervosa.

-FACT: Those struggling with bulimia may engage in compensatory behaviors of many kinds, including excessive exercise, or using laxatives, diet pills, and more (7).
+FACT: Those struggling with bulimia may engage in compensatory behaviors of many kinds, including excessive exercise, using laxatives or diet pills and more (7).
 It’s important to know about the various causes and symptoms of bulimia.

 MYTH: Someone struggling with bulimia nervosa is likely to be in a small body.

 FACT: People with bulimia come in all shapes and sizes, and it is important that we remember that ALL eating disorders are mental illnesses that cannot be detected by looking at someone’s body size.
 Eating disorders do not have a body type!

 FACT: As with all eating disorders, bulimia nervosa is treatable with the right team and the right treatment approach.
 Research shows us that cognitive behavioral therapy (CBT), when administered by a competent and compassionate recovery team, offers someone the best chance for recovery.

 Know the Facts about Bulimia